Van Life // Preparing Your Vehicle For The Road

 Under $10 bucks on Amazon – if you don’t have this you are crazy!
-This will get you out of jam, anyone can pull you just a little further to a garage or somewhere that can help without the need to call a tow truck, saving your $$$s – this is your cheapest insurance policy
+This will get you out of a jam, anyone can pull you just a little further to a garage or somewhere that can help without the need to call a tow truck, saving you $$$s – this is your cheapest insurance policy

 Now for the most dreaded of tasks…

 Clean it all out! – This is definitely our least favorite job

 It’s always great to start a new adventure with a sparkling clean vehicle.
 You’ll be surprised at how much dust is on those seats.
 So vacuum, scrub and polish- Inside AND out!

 Get rid of mold- If your vehicle is anything like ours you will have mold and mildew from the damp conditions.
 Mold is not only bad for you to be breathing in but it can do damage to your vehicle.
 Using a mild solution of bleach should be effective in getting rid of minor mold.